-CPR/First Aid (1 credit)
+CPR/First Aid

+(.5 credit)

 Introduction to basic emergency medical aid and safety procedures.
 Successful completion will certify in American Red Cross First Aid and in adult, child and infant cardiopulmonary resuscitation.
+Offered as a one-day workshop.
+Fee required for certification and equipment.